⏳ 28 min read · Last updated: August 2026

 🔪 Harvesting Parsley Without Stalling Growth

-Parsley grows new leaves from the center of the plant outward.
+Parsley grows new leaves from the centre of the plant outward, so harvest order matters.
 The correct technique is to take the oldest outer stems first, cutting them cleanly at the base near the growing media.
-Never cut the inner crown or the newest central leaves.
-That is the plant’s active growing point and removing it stops new production entirely.
+Never cut the inner crown or the newest central leaves, because that is the plant’s active growing point and removing it stops new production entirely.

 Taking two or three outer stems every five to seven days keeps the plant producing without stressing it.
 As a result, frequent light harvesting works far better than infrequent heavy cutting for long-term output.